-All six PRC teams ranked
+All three teams ranked in top 20

 Although quiet by nature, Fred Harvey's accomplishments speak loud and clear.
 From humble beginnings as a paper boy, Nevada's rifle coach has come a long way.

 Harvey was Named Coach of the Year in 2003 by the Collegiate Rifle Coaches Association.
 He led Nevada to a fourth-place finish in the NCAA Championship Tournament in 2003, and followed that up with a second-place finish in 2004, the Wolf Pack's highest finish ever.

 Rifle is the only NCAA sport to have men and women compete against one another directly, and Coach Harvey has no problems finding qualified candidates from both genders.
 Fred has coached 24 All-Americans in his 16-year career at Nevada.
 Ryan Tanoue won the 2002 NCAA Individual Air Rifle title.

 "Coach (Harvey) is the reason I chose Nevada," All-American Meghan Morrill said.
 "He and I just clicked; he is a true player's coach."